amasotti/grascom/Readme.md

 The idea is to use the GSC to model linguistic phenomena such as allomorphy or sandhi (external and internal) in Sanskrit, where we could assume that much of what at the surface appears to be chaotic, is just the consequence of blends of multiple underlying representations, each partially activated.
 See the Jupyter-notebook for a concrete instantiation.

+- `TPR_example` : How to represent symbolic structures using the Tensor Product Representation
+- `example` : GSC run on a toy-example (Sanskrit allomorphy: _bhud_ vs _budh_ aka Grassmann's Law)

 ---